Telos (journal): History

 The journal is published by Telos Press Publishing and the editor-in-chief is David Pan.
-It is affiliated with the Telos Institute, which hosts annual conferences of which the proceedings are often published in Telos.
+It is affiliated with the Telos Institute, which hosts annual conferences, select papers from which are published in Telos.

 Abstracting and indexing

 The journal is abstracted and indexed in the Social Sciences Citation Index, Arts & Humanities Citation Index, Current Contents/Social & Behavioral Sciences, and Current Contents/Arts & Humanities.
-According to the Journal Citation Reports, the journal has a 2013 impact factor of 0.065, ranking it 133rd out of 138 journals in the category "Sociology".
+According to the Journal Citation Reports, the journal has a 2023 impact factor of 0.1.

 Telos Press Publishing

 Telos Press Publishing was founded by Paul Piccone, the first editor-in-chief of Telos, and is the publisher of both the journal Telos as well as a separate book line.
 It is based in Candor, New York.